 The prices of these figures can vary considerably depending on their condition, whether boxed or loose and whether all the accessories are available.

 The figures weren’t popular in the States so were discontinued after their first production line, however other foreign distributors continued to sell them, such as Marks in the UK, Baravelli in Italy and Toltoys in Australia, who simply added their logo to the front of the box.
 Most of these foreign figures were produced on the type 2 Mego bodies.

 1975/76 Mego Robin Hood and His Merry Men

 • Robin Hood 250.00

 • Little John 150.00

 • Will Scarlet 350.00

-In action figure terminology the word kitbashing refers to a figure or figures that consist almost purely from bodies and parts from a mix-match of other line and the Kenner 1991 Robin Hood: Prince of Thieves is a prime example of this practice.
-In fact Robin Hood’s body is famously made from a Super Powers Green Arrow (minus the knee articulation).
+In action figure terminology the word kitbashing refers to a figure or figures that consists almost purely from bodies and parts from a mix-match of other lines and the Kenner 1991 Robin Hood: Prince of Thieves is a prime example of this practice.
+In fact the Robin action figure's body is famously made from a Super Powers Green Arrow (minus the knee articulation).